pickettbd/meryl/documentation/source/quick-start.rst

 met for a k-mer to be output.
 For `union`, there is only one condition: the k-mer must be in at least one input.

-The end result of this is to independently count kmers in `sc.fna.gz` and `ms.fna.gz`, writing the kmers from each to outpout databases {SEE COUNTING}
+The end result of this is to independently count k-mers in `sc.fna.gz` and `ms.fna.gz`, writing the k-mers from each to outpout databases {SEE COUNTING}
 `sc.meryl` and `ms.meryl`, respectively.
 When the counting operations are done, those two new databases and the third pre-computed database are sent as input to the first action which will combine all k-mers, summing their